intunist/english-labeling-guide/phone.md

 | x           | loCH                                  |          | Voiceless velar fricative.
 Scottish/Welsh specific.                        |

  - Note that combinations such as [tr] and [dr] do not exist.
 Some users have referenced an early version of Eleanor Forte for SynthV R1(?) which only had these phonemes due to mispronunciations in this early voice.
 It is a bodge to fix a quirk, not something that should be replicated.
 Not even SynthV makes much use of this in it's current state.
+   - In addition to this, the difference between the [t] in "take" and "tree" (and [d] in "day" and "drink") are handled contextually.
+DO NOT supplement these with [ch] and [jh] as that is incorrect and unsupported everywhere.
+It bares no functional improvement either and [t][r] and [d][r] has been proven time and time again to work without issue.
+It only serves to make your resulting model incompatible with everything else as it’s non-standard.
+ - Differences in aspiration and voicing are handled contextually.
+No additional symbols are required to handle these cases (such as [k], [t], [d], or [hh]).
+ - Phonemes such as [ty], [ky], etc are JAPANESE ONLY and should not be done at all for English labeling.
+Not even for borrowed words.
+   - For example "kyoku" would be [k y ow][k uw] NOT [ky ow][k uw].

 # Utility Phonemes
 These are phonemes that have special purposes outside simply labeling speech sounds.